model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

      wants to the can just factor out the actual contents of the harness to reuse it.

-### Misc
+### Polymorphism during contract checking

-- A current limitation with how contracts are enforced means that if the target of a `proof_for_contract` is polymorphic, only one monomorphization is permitted to occur in the harness.
+A current limitation with how contracts are enforced means that if the target of a `proof_for_contract` is polymorphic, only one monomorphization is permitted to occur in the harness.
 This does not limit the target to a single occurrence, *but* to a single instantiation of its generic parameters.

-  This is because we rely on CBMC for enforcing the `assigns` contract.
+This is because we rely on CBMC for enforcing the `modifies` contract.
 At the GOTO level all monomorphized instances are distinct functions *and* CBMC only allows checking one function contract at a time, hence this restriction.

+### User supplied harnesses

-- We make the user supply the harnesses for checking contracts.
+We make the user supply the harnesses for checking contracts.
 This is our major source of unsoundness, if corner cases are not adequately covered.
 Having Kani generate the harnesses automatically is a non-trivial task (because heaps are hard) and will be the subject of [future improvements](#future-possibilities).

 In limited cases we could generate harnesses, for instance if only bounded types (integers, booleans, enums, tuples, structs, references and their combinations) were used.
 We could restrict the use of contracts to cases where only such types are involved in the function inputs and outputs, however this would drastically limit the applicability, as even simple heap data structures such as `Vec`, `String` and even `&[T]` and `&str` (slices) would be out of scope.
 These data structures however are ubiquitous and users can avoid the unsoundness with relative confidence by overprovisioning (generating inputs that are several times larger than what they expect the function will touch).

 ## Open questions